rundeck/rundeck/docs/en/api/rundeck-api.md

 Optional Parameters:

 * `format` : Result format.
 Default is "xml", can use "yaml" or "json", or an installed ResourceFormat plugin name.
 * Node Filter parameters: You can select resources to include and exclude in the result set, see [Using Node Filters](#using-node-filters) below.

+Accept header:

+Specify a MIME type via the `Accept:` header to specify the requested format.

 **Note:** If no query parameters are included, the result set will include all Node resources for the project.